iarna/essays/in-process/npm-multi-stage-install.md

 Finally, we execute the steps in the list.

-The refactor gives several needed improvements: It gives us knowledge of the dependency tree and what we need to do prior to doing anything that will need to touch your node_modules folder.
+The refactor gives several needed improvements: It gives us knowledge of the dependency tree and what we need to do prior to touching your node_modules directory.
 This means we can give simple errors, earlier, much improving the experience of this failure case.
 Further, deduping and recursive dependency resolution are then easy to include.
 And by breaking down the actual act of installing new modules into functional pieces, we eliminate the opportunity for many of the race conditions that have plagued us recently.

 But wait, there's more!
-The refactor will make implementing a number of oft requested features a lot easier– some of the issues we intend to address
+The refactor will make implementing a number of oft-requested features a lot easier– some of the issues we intend to address
 are:

 * Progress bars! [#1257], [#5340]
-* Automatic/intrinsic dedup, across all module source types [#4761], [#5827]
+* Automatic/intrinsic dedupe, across all module source types [#4761], [#5827]
-* Errors if we can't find compatible versions MUCH earlier, before any changes to your node_modules folder have happened [#5107]
+* Errors if we can't find compatible versions MUCH earlier, before any changes to your node_modules directory have happened [#5107]
 * Better diagnostics when peerDependencies produce impossible to resolve scenarios.
 * Better use of bundledDependencies
 * Recursively resolving missing dependencies [#1341]